-PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY MANAGERS PROJECT MANAGER, BUILDING PROGRAM REPRESENTATIV E - Work with the client to kick- start the project and coordinate the team - Ensure effective communication between team.
+PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY MANAGERS MANAGERS PROJECT MANAGER, BUILDING PROGRAM REPRESENTATIVE - Work with the client to kick- start the project and coordinate the team - Ensure effective communication between team.
 Help the team stay on schedule and on budget.
 Ensure new team members have necessary information. - Help the team stay on schedule and on budget.
 Ensure new team members have necessary information. - Help the team stay on schedule and on budget.
 Ensure new team members have necessary information. - Ensure a seamless handover to the client IDDS FACILITATOR - Work with Project Manager and architect to set up initial goal setting workshops Facilitate workshops Ensure that adequate Documentation is provided so the team can remember their deliverables & goals.
-Continue to facilitate workshops - evolve the format to reflect the progress of the design process Continue to facilitate workshops - evolve the format to reflect the progress of the design process - Work with the building performance evaluation (BPE) team to help them understand how goals were set, what they were, etc. CLIENTS • BUILDING OWNERS Hire motivated & experienced team Communicate project vision & goals Explore the regulatory feasibility of Work with team in decision- making process Ensure Project funding sources Help team make decisions that confirm goals & reflect life-cycle thinking Help the team to ensure that decisions made in previous stages are not lost with the value engineering process Get involved in the construction progress Check that all construction phases progress as expected Facilitate operation staff coordination and user training Verify the expected behaviour of the system Work with the professionals involved to execute monitoring and building performance evaluation
+Continue to facilitate workshops - evolve the format to reflect the progress of the design process Continue to facilitate workshops - evolve the format to reflect the progress of the design process - Work with the building performance evaluation (BPE) team to help them understand how goals were set, what they were, etc. CLIENTS BUILDING OWNERS Hire motivated & experienced team Communicate project vision & goals Explore the regulatory feasibility of possible retrofit strategies Work with team in decision- making process Ensure Project funding sources - Help team make decisions that confirm goals & reflect life-cycle thinking - Help the team to ensure that decisions made in previous stages are not lost with the value engineering process Get involved in the construction progress Check that all construction phases progress as expected Facilitate operation staff coordination and user training Verify the expected behaviour of the system - Work with the professionals involved to execute monitoring and building performance evaluation

-PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY possible retrofit strategies BUILDING USERS Collaborate in requirements elicitation with the design team by expressing their needs and expectations at an early stage Participate fully in design workshops.
-Use the opportunities to express opinion on design alternatives Listen to the team's expertise Continue to participate in design workshops when feedback is needed Get involved in the construction progress, if it provides added value.
-Receive training to ensure proper and safe facilities use. - Work with the BPE team to help them understand how the building is working - both the good & bad BUILDING OPERATOR AND FACILITY MANAGERS Collaborate in requirements elicitation with the design team by expressing their needs and expectations at an early stage Help building owner to explore the regulatory feasibility of possible retrofit strategies Participate fully in design workshops.
+PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY BUILDING USERS, OCCUPANTS Collaborate in requirements elicitation with the design team by expressing their needs and expectations at an early stage Participate fully in design workshops.
+Use the opportunities to express opinion on design alternatives Listen to the team's expertise - Continue to participate in design workshops when feedback is needed - Get involved in the construction progress, if it provides added value. - Receive training to ensure proper and safe facilities use. - Work with the BPE team to help them understand how the building is working - both the good & bad BUILDING OPERATOR AND FACILITY MANAGERS Collaborate in requirements elicitation with the design team by expressing their needs and expectations at an early stage Help building owner to explore the regulatory feasibility of possible retrofit strategies Participate fully in design workshops.
 Use these opportunities to express opinions on the building and lessons learned from operating other buildings.
-Listen to the team's expertise Continue to participate in design workshops.
-Review design documents as needed Continue to provide reviews as needed. - Site visit to ensure project specifications are met - Check that all construction phases progress as expected - Work with BPE team to help them understand how the building is working - both the good & bad DESIGNERS REGULATORY SPECIALISTS/FAC ILITATORS unication between c ce on the applicable i 0 ory authorities.
-QUALITY AUDITORS AND - Work with the design team & - Provide review - Continue to provide review - Review select contractor - Ensure that sufficient time is - Participate in BPE
+Listen to the team's expertise - Continue to participate in design workshops.
+Review design documents as needed - Continue to provide reviews as needed. - Site visit to ensure project specifications are met - Check that all construction phases progress as expected - Work with BPE team to help them understand how the building is working - both the good & bad DESIGNERS I L · · REGULATORY SPECIALISTS/FAC ILITATORS - Facilitate comm - Provide guidanc unication between on the applicable clients and regulate local regulation. ory authorities.